Wheatbelt Weekend – Trayning

 Just short of a 3hr drive East of Perth on the Toodyay Road, you will arrive at Yelbeni the smallest of the three towns.
-Call in and say Hi to Fred, Broni and Lynda at the Yelbeni General Store situated on the Yelbeni South East road for any breakfast or lunch supplies before heading into Trayning.
-Call into the Shire Administration office on Railway Street to book into the Caravan Park and to pick up brochures and information from Abbie and Jess.
-The Office closes at 4:00pm so if you miss us, there is a cash payment facility at the Caravan Park and plenty of brochures.
+Call in and say hello at the Yelbeni General Store situated on the Yelbeni South East road for any breakfast or lunch supplies before heading into Trayning.
+Call into the Shire Administration office on Railway Street to book into the Caravan Park and to pick up brochures and information.
+The Office closes at 4:00 pm so if you miss us, there is a cash payment facility at the Caravan Park and plenty of brochures.

 Once you have settled into your accommodation be sure to take a stroll along our Centenary Walk Trail which entwines through the town.
-Trail Maps can be obtained from the Shire Administration Office 8:30am – 4:00pm or in the Campers Kitchen at the Caravan Park.
-The walk trail will take a casual 1-hour stroll to complete and be sure to take a camera.
+Trail Maps can be obtained from the Shire Administration Office 8:30 am – 4:00 pm or in the Campers Kitchen at the Caravan Park.
+The walking trail will take a casual 1-hour stroll to complete and be sure to take a camera.
 Stop off and have a look at the Rance Vintage Caravan in the information bay.

-Only a stone’s throw from the caravan park (300mtrs), the Trayning and District Sporting Club on a Friday night between and 5:00pm and 8:00pm is the place to be.
-After a long day travelling, Lauren can prepare an easy takeaway dinner or dine in and have a few quiet drinks with some of the locals.
+The Trayning Hotel Cafe is open Tuesday, Wednesday, Thursday, and Friday from 9.00 am – 1.00 pm.
+Only a stone’s throw from the Trayning Caravan Park (300mtrs), the Trayning and District Sporting Club on a Friday night between and 5:00 pm and 8:00 pm is the place to be.
+After a long day traveling, Lauren can prepare an easy takeaway dinner or dine in and have a few quiet drinks with some of the locals.

 Take advantage of the Camp Fire facilities during open fire season (1st April – 19th September) toast marshmallows on the fire and check out many of the star constellations in our clear night sky’s before retiring for the night.